daattali/daattali.github.io/_posts/2015-03-12-beautiful-jekyll-how-to-build-a-site-in-minutes.md

 ---
-layout: post
 title: "Beautiful Jekyll - how to build a site in minutes"
 subtitle: A plug-n-play template to easily get anyone a free nice looking site (same theme as this one) quickly
-tags: [personal, professional, jekyll, github, blog, popular]
+tags: [personal, jekyll, github, blog, popular, beautifuljekyll]
 share-img: "https://deanattali.com/img/blog/beautiful-jekyll.png"
 permalink: /2015/03/12/beautiful-jekyll-how-to-build-a-site-in-minutes/
 gh-repo: daattali/beautiful-jekyll